Nanni Moretti: Career

 In 1976, Nanni Moretti's first feature film Io sono un autarchico (I Am Self-Sufficient) was released.
 In 1978, he wrote, directed and starred in the movie Ecce Bombo, which tells the story of a student having problems with his entourage.
 It was screened at the Cannes Festival.
-Sogni d'oro won the Silver Lion at the 38th Venice International Film Festival.
+Sogni d'oro won the Special Jury Prize at the 38th Venice International Film Festival.
 La messa è finita won the Silver Bear – Special Jury Prize at the 36th Berlin International Film Festival.

+Having played waterpolo in the B division of the Italian championship, his experience later inspired his 1989 film Red Wood Pigeon ("palombella," which literally means "little pigeon," refers to a type of lob shot).